StevenXL/learn-rails/NOTES.md

 > git config --global user.email "real@email.com"

 After creating a repository on github.com - making sure not to initialize it through the web interface - directions for initializing a repo from an existing directory will be available.

+## RVM, Gemfile, and bundle ##

+Here is how it all works together.
+RVM allows us to create a space for our gems to be installed in via gemsets.
+The Gemfile lists the gems we want to use.
+Bundler, through 'bundle install', reads the Gemfile and proceeds to install the gems into the gemset, managing dependencies for I in the process.
+Finally, the Gemfile.lock contains version numbers and dependencies for the gems in our Gemfile.